research-software-directory/research-software-directory/README.md

 Software Directory; the old instance has IP ``35.156.38.208``, the new one has IP ``3.122.233.225``.
 Your IP addresses will likely be different.

-1. (new) Make a new Amazon instance by following the notes above.
+1. Make a new Amazon instance by following the notes above.
 Some things to think about:
     - Reuse the existing security group.
     - Reuse the existing key pair.
     - Verify that your current IP is within the authorized IP range.
-1. (old) Download the ``rsd-secrets.env`` file.
+1. Download the ``rsd-secrets.env`` file from the old instance.

     ```
     # something like:
     $ cd $(mktemp -d)

     $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem \
-      ubuntu@35.156.38.208:/home/ubuntu/research-software-directory/rsd-secrets.env .
+      ubuntu@35.156.38.208:/home/ubuntu/rsd/rsd-secrets.env .
     ```

-1. (new) Upload ``rsd-secrets.env`` to the new Research Software Directory instance.
+1. Upload ``rsd-secrets.env`` to the new Research Software Directory instance.

     ```
     $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem rsd-secrets.env \
-    ubuntu@3.122.233.225:/home/ubuntu/research-software-directory/
+    ubuntu@3.122.233.225:/home/ubuntu/rsd/
     ```

-1. (old) Stop new additions to the database in the old research software directory instance by stopping the ``rsd-admin`` service.
+1. Stop new additions to the database in the old research software directory instance by stopping the ``rsd-admin`` service.

     ```
     $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@35.156.38.208
-    $ cd research-software-directory
+    $ cd rsd
     $ docker-compose stop rsd-admin
     ```

-1. (old) Download the data from the old Research Software Directory instance by manually triggering a backup.
+1. Download the data from the old Research Software Directory instance by manually triggering a backup.

     ```
-    $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@35.156.38.208
-    $ cd research-software-directory

     # Add the environment variables to the shell:
     $ source rsd-secrets.env

     # Start the backup itself:
     $ docker-compose exec backup /bin/sh /app/backup.sh
+    ```

-    # (manually download the data from S3?)

-    # extract the data, something like:
+1. Manually download the data from S3 to your local system, and extract the data, as follows:

+    ```
     tar -xvzf rsd-backup-2020-01-06T13_00_12UTC.tar.gz
     ```

-1. (new) Upload the data to the new Research Software Directory instance.
+1. Upload the data to the new Research Software Directory instance.

     ```
     $ scp -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem *.bson *.json \
-      ubuntu@3.122.233.225:/home/ubuntu/research-software-directory/database/db-init/
+      ubuntu@3.122.233.225:/home/ubuntu/rsd/database/db-init/
     ```

 1. Start the new instance.

     ```
     $ ssh -i ~/.ssh/rsd-instance-for-nlesc-on-aws.pem ubuntu@3.122.233.225
-    $ cd research-software-directory
+    $ cd rsd

     # Add the environment variables to the shell:
     $ source rsd-secrets.env